Native American History is well documented, there are hundreds of interesting

 The first kidnapping in America took place when Italian explorers

-Indian child to bring to France in July, 1524.
+kidnapped an Indian child to bring to France in July, 1524.

 a process in which dried cactus-eating